-In an earlier incarnation, the blogs were open to comments by readers, but now they are not.
-We request comments, questions, and discussions on Shabda Forum.
+While blogs are often open to comments and discussions, we request comments, questions, and discussions on Shabda Forums.
 This is due to many reasons.

 - Discussions on Forums remain searchable for everyone; others who might have the same questions can therefore find them.
 The discussions on the blog are not searchable because they are locked into third-party closed comment systems.

-- The use of plugins to avoid spam through comment systems inserts unwanted trackers into your browser, which follow you wherever you go and are a bane for your privacy.
+- The use of plugins to avoid spam through comment systems inserts trackers into your browser, which follow you wherever you go and are a bane to your privacy.
 We don’t want to be a party facilitating your tracking for commercial uses.